 Stopping a friend or family member from driving while intoxicated may be one of the most important decisions of a person’s life.
 If they are lucky, the friend or family member will listen to reason and do the safest thing.
 However, it is not always easy for an inebriated person to understand the dangers and take caution.
 Knowing how to keep friends and family from driving drunk before a situation arises helps with the unexpected.

 Tragedy can be stopped before it happens.
+Don’t wait until your friend or loved one is charged with driving under the influence of alcohol and subsequently facing serious consequences.
 Using these strategies to reduce or prevent drunk driving can save the lives of friends and family members.